yasoob/python-tips/classes.md

 This inheritance from `object` allows new style classes to utilize some _magic_.
 A major advantage is that you can employ some useful optimizations like `__slots__`.
 You can use `super()` and descriptors and the likes.
 Bottom line?
 Always try to use new-style classes.

 __Note:__ Python 3 only has new-style classes.
+It does not matter whether you subclass `object` or not.
 However it is recommended that you still subclass `object`.